restlessronin/llm-code-highlighter/README.md

 ### Browser

-The module is in the process of being browserified
+The module is in the process of being browserified.

 ## Contributing